devRael1/LolyTools/README.md

 My Discord: `1043813027205619804`

 ## `🧾 Todo List`
-### v2.0.0 UPDATE COMING SOON...

 - [ ] Make dodge (champ select) detection for logs system
-- [ ] Replace all screenshots in README when the new UI will be done

 ## `📝 License`
 Copyright © 2024 devRael<br>